Pour Down Like Silver

 Pour Down Like Silver is the third album by the British duo of singer-songwriter and guitarist Richard and vocalist Linda Thompson.
-It was recorded in the summer of 1975 and released in November 1975.
+It was recorded in the summer of 1975 and released in November 1975 on the Island Records label.

 Background

 The Thompsons had adopted the Sufi faith in 1974 and had moved into a commune in London.
 The songs on this album reflect their new faith and the relief that Richard Thompson had found in that faith.

 It seems that various and conflicting pressures were bearing down on the duo at the time.